ec500-software-engineering/exercise-2-ffmpeg-thaorell/README.md

-# python-CI-template
+# FFMPEG
-Python CI template for EC500 Software Engineering
+Exercise 2- Python with ffmpeg

 ## Introduction
 The task for this assignment is to convert videos to 720p and 480p resolutions.